Chomolungma/semantic-segmentation/README.md

 - https://github.com/vdumoulin/conv_arithmetic

 # Optional things to do
+##### Use custom weight initialization.
+Xavier init is also proposed to work good when working with FCNs.
 ##### Train and Inference on the cityscapes dataset instead of the Kitti dataset.
 - https://www.cityscapes-dataset.com/